waywardgeek/infnoise/README.md

 be just one more source of noise in a symphony of existing noise sources, and will not enhance the resulting entropy enough to bother.

-A modular noise multiplier will amplify _every_ source of niose and amplify it until it is larger than Vsupply.
+A modular entropy multiplier will amplify _every_ source of niose and amplify it until it is larger than Vsupply.
 It adds them together and amplifies them in parallel.
 Every device in the signal path loop contributes.